Canadian Olympic Medal Count

 In 2019, Turnbull had her most successful individual performance at the world championships, scoring four goals in five games.
 Canada lost the semifinal to Finland and came home with a bronze medal for the first time in the history of the tournament.
 Turnbull was named to the roster for the 2020 World Championship that was cancelled because of the COVID-19 pandemic.

 A year later she was named assistant captain for the 2021 World Championship, helping Canada to its first gold medal in almost a decade.
 Unfortunately, Turnbull broke her fibula while celebrating the overtime victory, but came back to the ice on a stretcher to receive her gold medal.

 Turnbull had first worn the maple leaf in 2010 as a member of the U18 national team.
 In 2014, she was a member of the U22 national development team before joining the national team and winning gold at the Four Nations Cup.

 Turnbull played collegiate hockey at the University of Wisconsin.
 As a freshman in 2011-12, she was the Rookie of the Year for a Badgers team that advanced to the NCAA Frozen Four championship game.
-She captained the team in her senior season and led the Badgers to the 2015 WCHA Championship while being selected to the All-WCHA first team.
+She was named captain in her senior season and led the Badgers to the 2015 WCHA Championship while being selected to the All-WCHA first team.
 After graduation, Turnbull was selected 19th overall by Calgary in the 2015 CWHL Draft and won the Clarkson Cup in her rookie season with the Inferno in 2015-16.
 Three years later she lifted the Cup again with Calgary.
 Following the collapse of the CWHL, Turnbull joined the Professional Women’s Hockey Players Association, training with the Calgary-based team and competing in the Dream Gap Tours in 2020 and 2021.